 There are different sections of the wall you can visit and which one you visit will depend on what you want to see and how you plan on getting there.
 If you like maps, you can find some Great Wall section maps here.

-There are four main sections of the wall which are the most popular, they are: Badging, Mutianyu, Jinshanling and Simatai.
+There are four main sections of the wall which are the most popular, they are Badging, Mutianyu, Jinshanling and Simatai.
 There are also a few other sections open to visitors, but unless you’re planning on doing the entire length of the Great Wall, your best bet is to choose one of the main four sections as they’re easier to arrange to visit and cater for tourists.

 This section of the wall is probably the most famous and the section you’ll recognise from most photographs of the Great Wall.
 It’s considered to be the most stunning section of the wall and the closest to Beijing, which makes it convenient for tourists.
 As such, they’ve made it easier to climb by undertaking a lot of renovation and maintenance.
 However, this does mean that it’s very popular with tour groups and hawkers.
 Read more about Badaling here.

-The Mutianyu section of the wall is the one Matt and I visited and is probably the second most redeveloped and well maintained section.
+The Mutianyu section of the wall is the one Matt and I visited and is probably the second most redeveloped and well-maintained section.
 The views at Mutianyu are of a dense forest coverage and are absolutely spectacular, offering great vantage points of stretches of the wall and a seemingly endless greenery.
-As it’s much steeper than Badaling and further away, there tends to be less tourists and hawkers, though it is the second closest section of wall to Beijing.
+As it’s much steeper than Badaling and further away, there tends to be fewer tourists and hawkers, though it is the second closest section of wall to Beijing.
 Read more about Mutianyu here.

-This section of the wall has not been restored at all so it attracts less crowds due to how steep it is and that it’s more difficult to access and climb.
-It’s also further away, so it will take you longer to get there.
+This section of the wall has not been restored at all so it attracts fewer crowds due to how steep it is and that it’s more difficult to access and climb.
+It’s also further away so it will take you longer to get there.
 If you’re looking for an experience that’s more challenging, remote and removed from the tourist crowds, Jinshanling could be the ticket.
 Read more about Jinshanling here.

-The Simatai section of the Great Wall has had some restorations and up-keep, but is pretty well preserved.
+The Simatai section of the Great Wall has had some restorations and upkeep, but is pretty well preserved.
 There are much fewer tourists who visit the Simatai section, despite it having a completely intact section of wall.
 It is quite far away, so this deters tourist groups.
 Many people believe that these things make Simatai the best section of the wall to visit, though it really does depend on where you’re coming from and what you’re climbing abilities are.
 Read more about Simatai here.

 The overall feel is that the best two places to visit are Mutianyu and Simatai, with Badaling and Jinshanling being the less preferred options.
 We found there weren’t many tourists at the Mutianyu section and loved the views.
 It was steep, so we didn’t climb too far, but loved the climb we did.